COVID-19 Information & Resources

 We strongly encourage eligible individuals receive the vaccination.
 However, exemptions allowed under state and federal law are available.
 Email email@example.com for instructions on how to request an exemption for your student.

-Students, faculty, staff, and visitors are expected to follow DOH travel recommendations and requirements.
+Students, faculty, staff, and visitors are expected to follow CDC travel recommendations and requirements.

 Students, faculty, or staff - regardless of vaccine status - that develop any of the symptoms associated with COVID-19 should remain home and contact the school for further guidance.